CemAlpaslan23/CemAlpaslan23.github.io/README.md

-# Operations Research & Optimisation Enthusiast
+# Operations Research & Optimisation Graduate
 ### About Me
 I hold a BSc in Industrial Engineering with a minor in Finance from Sabancı University and an MSc in Industrial Engineering from Curtin University, with a strong focus and technical background in operations research and optimisation.
 I specialise in mathematical modelling, algorithm development, and the implementation of heuristic and meta-heuristic methods to solve complex real-world optimisation problems.

 My academic and project work focuses on logistics, production systems, scheduling, and financial optimisation, with a current emphasis on operations research applications in the mining, energy, and transportation sectors.
 Beyond this, I am passionate about learning and integrating machine learning and artificial intelligence techniques to develop advanced analytics solutions for real-world optimisation challenges.
+Furthermore, I am passionate about improving my programming skills and learning new languages and tools.

 I am committed to continuous learning and highly motivated to further develop my skills through graduate employment opportunity.

 ### Education

 - **M.Sc.
 Industrial Engineering**
-  Curtin University, Perth Western Australia *(2024 – 2026)*
+  Curtin University, Perth/Western Australia *(2024 – 2026)*

 - **B.S.
 Industrial Engineering**
-  Sabancı University, Istanbul Turkey *(2018 – 2023)*
+  Sabancı University, Istanbul/Turkey *(2018 – 2023)*

 - **Minor in Finance**
-  Sabancı University, Istanbul Turkey *(2020 – 2023)*
+  Sabancı University, Istanbul/Turkey *(2020 – 2023)*

 ### Projects